-The least expensive XE to run is also the cheapest to buy.
+The least expensive XE to run should be the now-discontinued D180.
 With CO2 emissions from 146g/km, the 178bhp 2.0-litre diesel with an automatic gearbox attracts a reasonable BiK company-car tax rating and is capable of up to 50.7mpg.
-If you're a company-car driver, you'll want to think twice before choosing the four-wheel drive version because BiK increases significantly.
+If you're a company-car driver, you'll want to think twice before choosing the four-wheel-drive version because BiK increases significantly.

-The turbocharged 2.0-litre petrol engines are still reasonably frugal given their high performance.
-The P250 with rear-wheel drive can manage up to 36.2mpg, although its emissions from 177g/km put it in a high BiK band.
-With more power and four-wheel drive, fuel economy for the P300 drops to 33.6mpg while emissions climb to 190g/km, putting it in the most expensive BiK bracket.
+The XE’s turbocharged 2.0-litre petrol engines are still reasonably frugal given their good performance.
+The no-longer available P250 with rear-wheel drive can manage up to 36.2mpg, although its emissions from 177g/km put it in a high BiK band.
+With more power and four-wheel drive, the P300 is the only petrol option still on sale.
+Economy drops to 33.6mpg while emissions climb to 190g/km, putting it in the most expensive BiK bracket.

 It's a shame there's no plug-in hybrid version of the Jaguar XE to rival the BMW 330e and Mercedes C300 de, because these both boast low BiK for company-car drivers and an electric range of around 30 miles.

 After the first year's CO2-based road tax (generally included in the on-the-road price), all Jaguar XEs cost £150 a year to tax.
 Those with a list price (including options) of more than £40,000 are liable for an additional surcharge of £325 a year in years two to six, bringing the annual bill to £475 during that period.

 The entry-level Jaguar XE with its D200 diesel engine falls into insurance group 26, while the more powerful 2.0-litre petrol starts in group 33 due to the additional performance it offers.
 We recommend getting an insurance quote before you make a purchase decision.